kyrim/make-my-ui/README.md

 ## Installation

 Install from npm / yarn and include it in your React build process (using [Webpack](http://webpack.github.io/) etc).
-You will need to also install styled-components.
+You will need to also install [Styled Components](https://github.com/styled-components/styled-components).

 ```bash
 npm install --save make-my-ui styled-components